JdAstronomer/JdAstronomer/README.md

 - 👋 Hi, I’m @JdAstronomer, student in Engineer in Physics in the Technological University of Pereira (UTP).
-I´m currently a Investigator in the Astronomical Observatory of the UTP,
-- nice to meet you all!.
+I´m currently a Stellar Occultations Investigator in the Astronomical Observatory of the UTP, nice to meet you all!.
 - 👀 I’m interested in Astronomy, Astrophysics and Cosmology.
 - 🌱 I’m currently learning Engineer in Physics and Astronomy.
 - 💞️ I’m looking to collaborate on Astrometry of Stellar Occultations